facebook/winterfell/utils/maybe_async/README.md

 # Winter maybe-async

-This crate contains a `maybe_async` procedural attribute macro and the `maybe_await` procedural macro that abstract away rust sync/async.
+This crate contains the `maybe_async` procedural attribute macro and the `maybe_await` procedural macro which abstract away Rust sync/async.

+## maybe_async

 The `maybe_async` macro will conditionally add the `async` keyword to a function it marks depending on the `async` feature being enabled.
 To generate the asynchronous version, enable the `async` feature on the crate.
 If the `async` feature is off, the synchronous version will be generated.
 For example,